 At approximately 11:30 a.m. on the 26th April 1999 TV presenter Jill Dando was shot and killed outside the front door of her property, No 29 Gowan Avenue in Fulham, London.
 Her killer fired one shot into her left temple with a semi-automatic 9mm handgun.
-The weapon was a reactivated gun and the ammunition was home produced.
+The weapon was an activated blank firing smoothbore pistol and the ammunition was home produced 9mm short.
 It was a shocking murder seemingly without motive, carried out in broad daylight.
-The single ejected 9 mm cartridge case was found at the scene.
+The single ejected 9mm cartridge case was found at the scene and the fired bullet was recovered from the front door structure.

 There were no witnesses to the actual murder, but locals and neighbours provided statements linked to a variety of sightings that were thought to be related to what was noticed before and after the killing.
-Jill Dando was found 5 minutes after she was attacked lying at the foot of her front door by a passer-by, her key was in the lock.
+Jill Dando was found 14 minutes after she was attacked lying at the foot of her front door by a neighbour.
 Witnesses recalled several sightings and incidents.
 Her immediate neighbour saw a dark haired man leave the vicinity of her gate, which he heard click shut and walk away to the left.
-He had heard Jill give out a mild muffled scream as if she was surprised to see someone, it wasn’t a tone that alarmed him.
+He was aware that Jill had arrived at her property in her BMW convertible and he had heard Jill give out a mild muffled scream as if she was surprised to see someone; it wasn’t a tone that alarmed him or caused him to investigate.
 He had no idea at this point that she had been shot.
 A neighbour opposite also saw the dark haired man, walking off in the same direction.
 A Range Rover had been doubled parked directly opposite Jill Dando’s house some hours before the murder.
 No one recalled hearing a gunshot.
-The police had no immediate evidence or signs of a perpetrator, this immediately created a detail vacuum and with the victim being so high profile, the media went into overdrive.
+An ambulance was quickly on the scene and once the victim was confirmed as Jill Dando the crime scene became inadvertently insecure.
+The police had no immediate evidence or signs of a confirmed perpetrator, this immediately created a news vacuum and with the victim being so high profile, the media hungry for information went into overdrive.
 Speculation about a criminal underworld hit or an internationally driven assassination was suggested because of Jill Dando’s association with BBC Crimewatch.
 The media surmised that it was a “professional hit”.

 Jill Dando was at the time living with her fiancé, Alan Farthing in Chiswick, they were getting married in the September.
-She had been making infrequent visits to her house and nobody knew she was going to the Fulham address that morning.
-Police studied CCTV recordings on the day but there was no sign of her being followed home.
+She had been making infrequent visits to her house and very few people would have known she was going to the Fulham address that morning.
+The police investigating her murder spent nearly 500 hours piecing together footage from CCTV cameras covering the route of her final movements.
+There is haunting video coverage of her going about simple and personal domestic tasks between 10.18 and 11.00 on the morning of Monday 26 April 1999.
+There is nothing sinister or suspicious about her surroundings and there was no sign of her being followed home.
 The killer had either waited in ambush on chance and or was frequenting the location as she arrived home.
 He had no escape route, he merely walked off down Gowan Avenue, no witness can recall seeing anyone get into a car and being driven off.
 Circumstances could have been different.
 A witness could have seen the murder take place and come face to face with the killer.
 He got away not by guile and planning but by swift actions and sheer luck.
-It would seem the killer had acted alone, and he disappeared into the community streets and avenues.
+It would seem the killer had acted alone and was a walking offender with time on his hands.
+He disappeared into the community streets and avenues.
 The murder weapon was never recovered.
+If it had of been, soon after the murder it would have been possibly covered in forensic evidence, FDR, (Firearm Discharge Residue), DNA, hair particles, fingerprints and blood spatter.

-One must consider that events like this are so rare and shocking most people have confused and convoluted thought processes about what is happening or what has happened.
+One must consider that events like this murder are so rare and shocking most people have confused and convoluted thought processes about what is happening or what has happened.
 It is not a straightforward process.
+A high profile victim attracts attention and a need and desire by many to be involved in a bid to assist.
+Witnesses can be notoriously unreliable and the unwanted help might hinder and delay progress.
+The crime scene was unwittingly contaminated.

 Barry George who was later convicted of the murder in 2001 was not an initial suspect.
 Much has been suggested that he was targeted by the police in their frustration to solve a celebrity murder; the public and other high profile personalities apparently demanding action and an arrest.
 That is simply not true.
 The police didn’t approach him until 11 months after the murder.
-They only questioned him as a result of people persisting with calls about who they thought they had seen on the day.
+They only questioned him as a result of people persisting with calls about who they thought they had seen on the day and it was an individual fitting his description.
+They initially set out to eliminate him from the enquiry.
+They were surprised about what they discovered at his home so long after the murder.
+A gun magazine, references to blank firing hand guns, military paraphernalia, tribute literature to Jill Dando and a shoulder holster.
+This last item is very interesting.
+Nobody involved in shooting sport would use one and live firing cartridge hand guns had been banned from legal private ownership by 1999 in the aftermath of Dunblane.
+Only specialists in the police and military would ever have the need.

 Staff at the Hammersmith and Fulham Action for the Disabled, (HAFAD), in Greswell Street later testified that George was in their location at or around 11:50 a.m. on the 26th April.
 He had arrived in an agitated state without an appointment to discuss some accommodation issues that concerned him.
 Frustrated that he couldn’t be seen he left with an appointment set for the next day, the 27th.
 He didn’t return for the appointment.
 As a result of the murder he had now set himself up as a local community mourner, leaving flowers at the police cordon on Munster Avenue and asking local organisations and businesses to sign cards of condolence.
 The following day, the 28th he visited the HAFAD to determine what time he had arrived on the day of the murder.
 He then went to a taxi company that he had also visited on the day of the murder to determine the same.
 At this location he also wanted the proprietor to remember what he was wearing.
 When he was asked by the police 11 months later why he had done this he replied that he felt the police would be coming after him because he was local and he had a record of violence.
 The police were not considering that at all.

 On April 28th just two days after the murder two Met Police traffic officers, Acting Sergeant Mark Newman and PC Steve Cox were the initial targets of one of the worst gun attacks on the police and public in many years.
-Just 20 minutes into their shift out of Feltham in West London they confronted, gunman, George Knights.
+Just 20 minutes into their shift out of the Hampton Traffic Unit base in West London they confronted, gunman, George Knights after a routine stop.
 He opened fire initially with a 9mm semi-auto handgun and later with a 5.56 mm assault rifle.
+Early in the chase which rapidly included more Traffic and Area cars the pursuing callsigns were advised of a possible link with “Foxtrot Foxtrot”, the phonetic code for Fulham.
+Officers were aware that they could be chasing down the Dando gunman.
+Knights fired a total of 80 rounds, disabling 3 police vehicles.
+It was pure luck that he didn’t kill or injure police officers and members of the public, there were even school children on their way home.
+Knights was eventually contained in his ground floor maisonette in Feltham.
+After failing to negotiate a surrender the Operation Commander bravely ordered specialist SO19 officers to assault the property and George was successfully arrested with no casualties.
 This hugely violent gun incident naturally got the attention of the Fulham investigation.
-During the armed operation to contain Knights involved Met Police personnel were advised about a possible connection with Fulham.
-Whilst Knights was on remand awaiting trial he attempted to distract the Fulham investigation with false information about the source of the Jill Dando murder weapon.
-Nobody was thinking about Barry George.
+Whilst Knights was on remand and revelling in his twisted notoriety he attempted to distract the Fulham investigation with false information about the source of the Jill Dando murder weapon.
+Nobody was looking at Barry George.

 George Knights in 1999, aged 42